Reskilling and Upskilling the Workforce of the Future

 Some organizations took a more direct approach to learning that involved creating their own educational institutions.
 Some of the world’s biggest and most iconic companies—GE, General Motors and AT&T for example—created corporate campuses that were designed to train new employees and upskill existing ones.

-Schwartz said, however, that not every organization has the resources or the number of employees to make that a cost-effective option.
+Schwartz said, however, that not every organisation has the resources or the number of employees to make that a cost-effective option.
 There were also concerns about the return on investment that employers were getting for learning expenditures.

 As the average tenure of an employee began to go down, so too did the appetite for investing in learning, Schwartz said.
 “It was really a chicken and egg scenario.
 As tenure dropped, employers began worrying about investing in someone who might leave them a few months later.”

 These macro trends have driven down the average investment being made by employers in their employees, he said.
 Currently, American employers spend on average less than $1,000 per person on learning and development.
-Schwartz said that number reflects the general skepticism about the value of workplace learning.
+Schwartz said that number reflects the general scepticism about the value of workplace learning.

 Fortunately, two major trends have disrupted this pessimistic view.

-First, many employers have realized that formal education is not necessarily a fix for current talent needs.
+First, many employers have realised that formal education is not necessarily a fix for current talent needs.
 Vocational and post-secondary education continues to run behind the leading edge of actual talent needs, Schwartz said.

 “Over the last 10 years, I think there is a growing awareness that the academic world has failed the business world,” Schwartz said.
 “Schools are just not producing the employees or talent needed by businesses today."